-How to Make Scale Engine Cowls the Easy Way - Model Airplane News
+RC Airplanes - Make Engine Cowls - Easy Beginner tips for - Model Airplane News

 12. Using a hobby saw, roughly cut and trim the foam blocks to the shape of the engine cowl sides.
 Once this is done, you can start to shape the entire foam section!
 But don’t glue the foam into place just yet!

-13. I used a piece of balsa sheeting as a template to accurately mark the side-view shape of the cowl onto the foam block.
+13. I used a piece of balsa sheeting as a template and pinned it in place to accurately mark the side-view shape of the cowl onto the foam block.

 14. After cutting foam to the side shape, start removing the corner material to round the block.
 This saves a lot of sandpaper.